 “Lots!”

-He ran as fast as his legs could carry him, and from the worried titters he heard above him he knew his thrush had done the same.
+He ran as fast as his legs could carry him, and from the worried titters he heard above him he knew his familiar had done the same.

 All around he heard the snarls and growls.
-Masonry crunched and cracked as the things jumped from building to building, and squelching sounds emanated from the mud behind him.
+Masonry crunched and cracked as the things jumped from building to building, and squelching sounded from the mud behind him.

 He reached the edge of the city, and another creature thrust itself upon him from behind.
 Sargt was knocked forward into the mud and it filled his mouth and nose.
 The creature clawed at his back, rending and tearing with all its might.
-His chain armor held fast, however, and he drove his elbow back into the creatures face, and heard a snap as the thing’s muzzle broke.
-It jumped off him, whimpering in pain.
-Sargt scrambled forward, gaining his footing and embarking up the great bridge-road.
+His chain armor held fast, however, and he drove his elbow back into the creature’s face, hearing a snap as the thing’s muzzle broke.
+It leapt off him, retreating while whimpering in pain.
+Sargt scrambled forward, regaining his footing and embarking up the great bridge-road as he choked and sputtered from the mud in his nose and mouth.

 “They’re right behind you!”
 Blueberry squeaked from up above.
 Sargt could almost feel their breath on his neck, and he dared not risk looking back.
 His thighs and calves burned as he ascended the slope, his breathing ragged.
 His whole body protested at every step.
 But to slow down meant death.

-A bark sounded behind him, and without a moment’s hesitation Sargt brought another shield to bear and swung it in an arc behind him, twisting his torso to bring the full force of his frame to bear.
+A bark sounded behind him, and without a moment’s hesitation Sargt brought another shield to bear and swung it in an arc behind him, twisting his hips and turning to bring the full force of his frame to bear.
 One of the creatures bounced off his shield, and he shoved it over the edge of the road.
-It fell through empty space for what felt like ages, and met its hard end on the cold cavern floor stories below.
+It fell through empty space for ages, howling all the while, before it met its hard end on the cold cavern floor stories below.

-The other creatures took their comrade’s demise as a tactical opportunity, and all struck at Sargt at once, teeth snapping at his face and claws flashing through the air at his arms and belly.
-He held his shield in front of him as it sparked and smoked.
+The other creatures took their comrade’s demise as a tactical opportunity and all struck at Sargt at once, teeth snapping at his face and claws flashing through the air at his arms and belly.
+He held his shield in front of him as it sparked and smoked, holding the memories in his mind, but his thoughts began to grow fuzzy and unfocused with exhaustion.
 It would not last for long.

 The ground under the creatures began to buckle and crack, the waves tearing at the stone and dirt.
 Dust and freshly-made gravel flew up into their eyes, and they reared back in pain as sharp chips of stone dug into their flesh.

-Sargt collapsed backward, falling on his tale.
-He groaned and rolled to the side.
-His mind was exhausted, a for a moment he could do nothing but lay there.
-Then the pain of his wounds, the cuts on his arms and face from their claws, the bite on his leg he had ignored to finish the spell, the bruises from the falls, all came back at him, snapping him out of his fugue.
+Sargt collapsed backward, falling on his thick tail, a bright spike of pain in his addled mind.
+He groaned and rolled onto his side.
+His mind was exhausted, and for a moment he could do nothing but lay there.
+Then the pain of his wounds, the cuts on his arms and face from their claws, the bite on his leg he had ignored to finish the spell, the bruises from the falls, all came back at him in a burning rush, snapping him out of his fugue.
 He sat up in the darkness, and felt the brush of wings at his neck as Blueberry alighted upon his shoulder.

 “Good work, Sar.
-You really showed them,” the little bird breathed.
+You really showed them,” the little bird breathed at a whisper.

 “I can only hope they understood their actions.
 I did not wish to kill them.”
 Sargt rolled up onto his feet.
 He reached down into his mind and found the last dregs of his magic.
 A few tiny gold and silver lights, all together about the brightness of a torch, materialized around his left hand.

 “Why not?
 They were trying to kill you!”
-Blueberry protested as Sar walked over to his sword He picked it up and placed it firmly in its sheath.
-By his new light, he saw as he looked back that the bridge-road now had a gap at least fifty feet across.
+Blueberry protested as Sar walked over to his sword.
+He picked it up and placed it firmly in its sheath.
+By his new light, he saw as he looked back that the bridge now had a gap at least fifty feet across.

 “They may have simply been defending their home.
 Or perhaps I was just to be food.
-Their reasons may have not bee unjust.”
+Their reasons may not have been unjust.”

 “You’re strange.”